About this course

 • Assessment method

 The subject will be tested with an OSCE examn.
-It has 10 stations with a challenge each, in witch the student is given 6 minutes to solve the challenge.
+It has 10 stations with an assignment each, in witch the student is given 6 minutes to complete the assignment.
 The test is evaluated as pass of fail, and 70% of the tasks has to be approved to pass.

 • About use of AI